KeeplerIO/de-identification-framework/Readme.md

 explain the tech selection

-Kafka
-Apache Kafka is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications

 ## Quickstart

 We use Docker Compose to easily run the solution in an isolated environment built with Docker containers.
 Before starting, make sure you have install [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/)